Zingle/rest-api-documentation/contacts/POST_create.md

     POST services/:service_id/contacts

-Creates a new Contact for the specified Service and returns the newly-created [Contact Object]
+Creates a new Contact for the specified Service and returns the newly-created [Contact]

 ## Parameters
 None